gorhill/uBlock/CONTRIBUTING.md

 ### **Please only submit bugs/issues to the GitHub issue tracker.**

-The [uBlock subreddit /r/ublock](https://reddit.com/r/ublock) is the appropriate place to ask for specific help/advice/troubleshooting.
+The [uBlock subreddit /r/ublock](https://reddit.com/r/ublock) is the appropriate place to make suggestions or ask for specific help/advice/troubleshooting.

 ---